dongurikoko/compsac2025-prompts/README.md

 This is the prompt dataset proposed in our paper:
 **"Optimization of Prompt Segmentation for Improving Event Recommendation Accuracy Using Generative Artificial Intelligence"**, accepted at **COMPSAC 2025**.
+📄 The official paper link will be added here once available.

 It includes the following types of prompts:
 - `EVENT RECOMMENDATION INITIAL PROMPT`